5 from 3 votes

 Can I freeze Chocolate Peanut Butter Oatmeal Bars?

-If you're lucky enough to have leftovers, you certainly can freeze them!
-I like to cut them into squares, place into freezer bars and freeze for up to 3 months.
-When you're ready to eat, just grab one (or two!), let it thaw at room temperature and enjoy!
-Or, if you're super impatient, like me, put it in the microwave for a few seconds to soften it up! 🙂
+When you’re ready to eat, just grab one (or two!), let it thaw at room temperature and enjoy!
+Or, if you’re super impatient, like me, put it in the microwave for a few seconds to soften it up! 🙂

 Chocolate Peanut Butter Oatmeal Bars in a stack close-up

-Chocolate Peanut Butter Mess Cake
+Other Chocolate Peanut Butter Desserts You’ll Love!

 Chocolate Peanut Butter Oatmeal Bars